-- a baccalaureate degree; - a minimum 3.0 GPA in the last 60 units attempted; - satisfactory completion of a minimum of 18 units of undergraduate work in Sociology, including one course each in theory, statistics, and methodology, with a minimum 3.0 GPA; and - two letters of recommendation from faculty members in Sociology who know the applicant well enough to assess his/her potential for graduate study.
+- a baccalaureate degree; - a minimum 3.0 GPA in the last 60 units attempted; - satisfactory completion of a minimum of 18 units of undergraduate work in Sociology, including one

+- course each in theory, statistics, and methodology, with a minimum 3.0 GPA; - two letters of recommendation from faculty members in Sociology who know the applicant well enough to assess his/her potential for graduate study; and - satisfactory completion of the Pre-Professional Skill Test: Writing, available through the Education Testing Service (ETS), www.ets.org.

-Students who have deficiencies in Admission Requirements that can be removed by specified additional preparation may be admitted with conditionally classified graduate status.
+Students who have deficiencies in admission requirements that can be removed by specified additional preparation may be admitted with conditionally classified graduate status.
 Any such deficiencies will be noted on a written response to the admission application.